 Looking for inspiration on how to pop the question in style?
 Well you might be better not to follow these bizarre examples (something like The Marriage Proposal Survey will be far more helpful).
 The simple approach just isn’t good enough for some people, with men around the world using a variety of stunts, props or inopportune moments to ask for a woman’s hand in marriage.

 But then it is a well-trotted line that us men aren’t the best at sharing our feelings, so confessing your undying love to your other half can be a nerve-wracking situation.
 So what better way to avoid the awkward emotion of the occasion then by planning something downright weird?
-Here are six of the oddest wedding proposals, do with them what you will…
+Here’s a collection of the oddest wedding proposals, do with them what you will…

 Back from the Dead and Ready to Wed

 Who’d have thought convincing your girlfriend that you’d died in a horrific and bloody car crash as she watched could be romantic?
 Well, pretty much nobody would have thought that.
 Nobody except for Russian Alexey Bykov, who hired a film director and stunt man to help him fake his death, before his bloodied and bandaged corpse rose again to pop the question to his previously heartbroken other half.
 She didn’t scream at him and punch him in the face for causing her a gut-wrenching moment of pain and shock, incredibly, after a short pause of looking less than amused, she actually saw the funny side and said yes.

 Nothing says ‘I love you’ like dancing carrots